 One might think that the two Friedmann equations can be brought into agreement if one deviates from the assumption of a flat FLRW universe on the classical side; indeed, a positive curvature term could cancel the contribution from the spatial matter fields.
 In previous work on GFT cosmology, where one only had access to the Friedmann equation, such an interpretation would have been viable.
 However, in our scenario we have access to all metric components, and since $\ev{\T^{ab}_0}\propto \delta^{ab}$, our choice of state clearly corresponds to a flat metric.
-The mismatch seems to arise from a more basic conceptual clash between the assumption of spatial homogeneity and the use of additional fields as spatial coordinates.
+The mismatch seems to arise from a general difficulty to include spatial gradients of the scalar fields in the GFT construction.
 As we have seen, spatial homogeneity means that the mean field should be peaked around $\vec{k}=0$; indeed we have neglected all finite $\vec{k}$ contributions in our saddle-point approximation.